stormasm/spanish/poetry/universe.md

 But the word is not important
 To me its about the
 magic and mystery of being alive
 and how we connect with
-fill in the blank
+the word.